tbonfort/be-big-data/README.md

 TODO: robustify and secure

 # cleanup
-TODO: delete gcp ressources created during this BE
+delete gcp ressources created during this BE:

+- delete the bucket associated with this course
+- delete the pubsub topic and subcription
+- delete the cloud-run deployment
+- delete the docker image we pushed